Top 5 4th Quarter Trades of La - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Landmark Wealth Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Lantz Financial LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, ProShares S&P 500 Dividend Aristocrats ETF has a price-earnings ratio of 20.30 and a price-book ratio of 8.53.
+In terms of valuation, Innovator U.S. Equity Buffer ETF - September has a price-earnings ratio of 20.22 and a price-book ratio of 3.82.

-Landmark Wealth Management, LLC reduced their investment in ARCA:VOO by 12,916 shares.
-The trade had a 3.21% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $351.8.
+Lantz Financial LLC reduced their investment in BATS:BJUN by 306,720 shares.
+The trade had a 4.12% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $31.06.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Landmark Wealth Management, LLC reduced their investment in ARCA:HTRB by 67,073 shares.
-The trade had a 1.65% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $32.64.
+The guru sold out of their 169,696-share investment in ARCA:RAAX.
+Previously, the stock had a 1.9% weight in the equity portfolio.
+Shares traded for an average price of $24.54 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.